rxp90/EVOGENET/README.md

 # cuEVOGENET

-This is a Final-year Project for a BSc Computer Engineering at Universidad de Sevilla, passed with distinction and looking forward to presenting it to Best Project Award as suggested by the university committee.
+Master Thesis for a BSc+MSc Computer Engineering at Universidad de Sevilla, passed with distinction and looking forward to presenting it to Best Project Award as suggested by the university committee.

 cuEVOGENET implements a Genetic Algorithm proposed by D. Aguilar-Hidalgo et.at. on [COMPLEX NETWORKS EVOLUTIONARY DYNAMICS USING GENETIC ALGORITHMS] [1]